-Work in Progress and Fourth-Year Tracking Activities
+Work in Progress and Fifth-Year Tracking Activities

-The project team expects to publish a first half of 2002 HVAC report a few months after the release of this report.
-In addition, RER continues its recruitment efforts in order to increase the sample size, which will improve the precision of the analysis.
-RER strives to meet the originally stated goal of a sample size of over 65% of the frame, and continues efforts to improve geographic coverage.
-Within this overall effort to enlarge the sample, RER will pay special attention to slightly under-represented utility areas, such as SDG&E. The continuing four-year efforts will also focus on the following:
+The project team has shifted to the publication of a semi-annual update in the form of an executive summary.
+This next update should be published near the end of 2003.
+In addition, Itron will continue its recruitment efforts in order to increase the sample size, which will improve the precision of the analysis.
+Itron strives to improve geographic coverage.
+Within this overall effort to enlarge the sample, Itron will pay special attention to slightly underrepresented utility areas, such as SDG&E. The continuing fifth-year efforts will also focus on the following:

-- Producing the second round of individual summaries for participating distributors, and - Maintaining the sample distributor base by regular contact/relationship building.
+- Producing the third round of individual summaries for participating distributors, and - Maintaining the sample distributor base by regular contact/relationship building.

-Additionally, RER will continue to monitor changes in federal standards (National Appliance Energy Consumption Act, or NAECA), and evaluate the impact of these changes as appropriate.
+Additionally, Itron will continue to monitor changes in federal standards (National Appliance Energy Consumption Act, or NAECA), and evaluate the impact of these changes as appropriate.
 In addition, the ENERGY STAR® specification changes will also be monitored.